oracle-devrel/cd3-automation-toolkit/docs/knownbehaviour.md

   It changes the order of plugin's in terraform state file and doesn't change anything in OCI console for compute resource.

+**9.**
+When exporting OCI Replica Vault to terraform, the terraform plan indicates the creation of OCI vault replication resource.
+As a temporary work-around, from the tfvars remove the *replica_region* parameter from the primary vault to add or modify resources.